readthedocs/readthedocs.org/docs/design/pr-builder.rst

 - Receiving ``pull_request`` webhook event from Github
 - Fetching data from pull requests.
 - Making Pull Requests work like temporary ``Version``
-- Setting PR version Life time
 - Excluding PR Versions from Elasticsearch Indexing
 - Creating PR Versions when a pull request is opened and Triggering a build
-- Triggering Builds on new PR commits
+- Triggering Builds on new commits on a PR
 - Status reporting to Github
 - Storing PR Version build Data
 - Excluding PR Versions from Search Engines